 Wardrobe Essentials Background Actors Should Know

 At Central Casting, Background Actors are cast based on their look and their ability to portray a certain role.
-Having a variety of wardrobe options may increase your chances of getting booked and can help you become a professional Background Actor.
-Knowing these wardrobe essentials will set you up for success when production resumes.
+Having different wardrobe essentials can add a variety to the types of roles you can portray and can help you be successful on set.

 Why is wardrobe important?

 Think of two TV shows that take place during the same time and in the same location.
 It’s likely they have a distinguishable aesthetic that sets them apart from each other.
-For example, Law and Order: Special Victims Unit and Brooklyn Nine-Nine are two police shows that take place in modern day New York, but each has its own unique look and feel.
+For example, Law and Order: Special Victims Unit and Blue Bloods are two police procedurals that take place in modern day New York, but each has its own unique look and feel.
 One of the ways films and TV shows achieve this is through wardrobe.

 A production’s costumes department has a lot to think about when they’re designing and compiling clothing.
 Each character’s outfit needs to match their personality, fit within the look of the show, and be realistic for the setting.
 As a Background Actor, your wardrobe choices are a key factor in helping costumers realize their vision.
 The wrong outfit choice can ruin the credibility of the look production is trying to create.